Skip to main content

 Paris, France

-Among Paris's Japanese-French crossover counters, Neige d'Eté operates in the 15th arrondissement with a level of critical recognition — one Michelin star and a top-100 ranking in Opinionated About Dining's European list — that puts it well above its neighbourhood profile.
+Among Paris's Japanese-French crossover counters, Neige d'Eté operates in the 15th arrondissement with a level of critical recognition, one Michelin star and a top-100 ranking in Opinionated About Dining's European list, that puts it well above its neighbourhood profile.
 Chef Hideki Nishi runs an evening-only format, five nights a week, at a price point that demands advance planning but rewards it with cooking rooted in classical French rigour and Japanese precision.

 Telese, Italy

 Housed in an ancient farmhouse in Campania's Sannio territory, Krèsios holds two Michelin stars and a La Liste score of 91 points (2026).
-Chef Giuseppe Iannotti presents a single blind tasting menu that draws on fermentation, maceration, and extraction to reframe regional ingredients through a global lens.
+Chef Giuseppe Iannotti presents a single blind tasting menu that draws on fermentation, maceration, extraction to reframe regional ingredients through a global lens.
 The wine programme leans toward small, natural producers, in keeping with the restaurant's name, an epithet of Bacchus.

 Istanbul, Turkey